 Introduction

 The Elementary Energy Education (EEE) Program’s primary focus is to produce electricity and natural gas savings in the residential sector by motivating students and their families to take steps through reducing energy consumption for water heating and lighting in their home.
+A furnace filter alarm whistle will be added to the kits for 2020 to reduce space heating (this measure in the TRM for 2020).
 The program is offered in service areas for ComEd, Nicor Gas, Peoples Gas, and North Shore Gas.

 The primary objectives of the CY2020 evaluation of the EEE Program are to: (1) quantify net and gross electric savings impacts (as well as natural gas savings from ComEd-only kits) from the program and (2) identify enhancements to the program.
 The CY2020 gross impact evaluation will not vary significantly from the previous years.
 Table 1 lists the different surveys associated with this program.